ProticM/plazar-js/CONTRIBUTING.md

 #### Scripts

-This folder contains two JavaScript templates, `umd-wrapper.jst` and `dependant-module-wrapper.jst` which are used during the build process
+This folder contains two JavaScript templates, `umd-wrapper.jst` and `dependant-module-wrapper.jst` which are used during the build process.